goodgodgd/ian-lecture/_posts/2020-09-09-[ro]-python-package.md

     pass

-def append(data, **kwargs):
+def append(data, newdata):
     """
     data: database object (dict of lists) e.g.={'name': ['tom', 'lee'], 'age': [3, 4]}
-    kwargs: new data to be appended (dict) e.g.={'name': 'kim', 'age': 5}
+    newdata: new data to be appended (dict) e.g.={'name': 'kim', 'age': 5}
     return: appended database e.g.={'name': ['tom', 'lee', 'kim'], 'age': [3, 4, 5]}
-    [Note] if one of keys of 'kwargs' is NOT in 'data', print WARNING message e.g. kwargs={'name': 'kim', 'gender': 'male'}
+    [Note] if one of keys of 'newdata' is NOT in 'data', print WARNING message e.g. newdata={'name': 'kim', 'gender': 'male'}
-        -> print("'gender' is NOT in this database") [Note] if 'kwargs' does NOT have all keys in 'data', raise error using assert e.g. kwargs={'name': 'kim'}
+        -> print("'gender' is NOT in this database") [Note] if 'newdata' does NOT have all keys in 'data', raise error using assert e.g. newdata={'name': 'kim'}
-        assert 'age' in kwargs, "'age' is NOT in kwargs"
+        assert 'age' in newdata, "'age' is NOT in newdata"
     """
     pass